-Economics taught us that supply and demand are driven by rational forces… they’re not.
+Economics teaches us that supply and demand is driven by the natural outcome of rational market forces.

-In marketing, access to the best information will always win out because we will always take the most logical course of action.
-Not even close…
+In marketing, access to the best data will always win out because consumers will always take the most logical course of action.

-Humans are basically lazy creatures.
+We modern-day Homo Sapiens are basically lazy creatures.
 We’re risk averse, we’re open to suggestion and we don’t like to think too much if we don’t have to.
-We’d like to think our rational minds are guiding our behaviours but it’s our subconscious that is in charge.
-Your conscious mind is just the interface to the world, it exists to rationalize the ‘gut feeling’ decision that you’re already going to make.
+We’d like to believe our rational minds are guiding our behaviours but it’s really our subconscious that’s in charge.
+Your conscious mind is just the interface to your exterior world – it exists to rationalize the ‘gut feeling’ decision that you’re already going to make.

 The best way to make someone take action is to get them to feel something in relation to your product or service.
-Surprise, happiness, concern, awe – all of these emotional triggers help the viewer relate to and remember the information they just watched.
+Surprise, happiness, fear, concern, awe – all of these emotional triggers help the viewer relate to and remember the information they just watched in your video.

 Emotional links are the binding agents that lock the information you just viewed into your memory.

-You likely can’t explain why you feel a certain way about a product – but you ‘know in your heart’ that it’s something you are interested in.
+You likely can’t explain exactly why you feel a certain way about a product – but you ‘know in your heart’ that it’s something that you are interested in.

 Apple is a master of this strategy.
-As is Coke… and Nike… and any number of leading businesses who have purposefully chosen to elevate their brands to something more than just features and benefits.
+So is Coke, Nike… and any number of leading businesses who have purposefully chosen to elevate their brands to something more than simply features and benefits.

 eBay created this web promo around a very simple idea – they wanted to associate their brand with happiness.
 The sound of the doorbell means ‘something from Ebay just arrived – yippee!!!”

-Good marketing doesn’t have to be any more complicated than this.
+Good marketing doesn’t need to be any more complicated than this.

-So the next time you start a video project, before you start brainstorming concepts and building a laundry list of features and benefits ask yourself this simple questions first:
+So the next time you start a video project, before you start brainstorming concepts and building a laundry list of features and benefits to include in your video, ask yourself this simple questions first:

 How do I want the viewer to feel after they watch my video?